Using the Mood Meter to Interrupt Emotional Reactivity

 How to Use the Mood Meter Practically in Real Time

 It doesn’t take much thought to stop emotional reactivity.
-Try these easy steps:
+Find Out How to Use the Mood Meter for Better Emotional Control.

 Take a physical break and refrain from speaking or acting for a while.